Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

 \end{proof}

-The proof of Lemma~\ref{reid3splitting000} is similar, except that more work is required to keep track of the non-local relations.
-As before, we use local relations associated to layers $s_1$, $s_2$, and $s_3$ in $\mathcal{A}_{000}$ to eliminate several edge variables, then use a quadratic relation to split $\cA_{000}$ as a direct sum, and finally check that one of the direct summands is in fact isomorphic to $\mathcal{C}_{011}$.
+The proof of Lemma~\ref{reid3splitting111} is similar, except that more work is required to keep track of the non-local relations.
+As before, we use local relations associated to layers $s_1$, $s_2$, and $s_3$ in $\mathcal{A}_{111}$ to eliminate several edge variables, then use a quadratic relation to split $\cA_{111}$ as a direct sum, and finally check that one of the direct summands is isomorphic to $\mathcal{C}$ via the appropriate edge map while the other is isomorphic to $\cB$.
+As before, we omit $D_i$ from the notation when an argument applies to both $D_1$ and $D_2$.

-\begin{proof}[Proof of Lemma~\ref{reid3splitting000}] Let $\mathcal{L}_{123}$ denote the ideal generated by local relations associated to layers $s_1$, $s_2$, and $s_3$, while $\mathcal{L}$ denotes the ideal generated by local relations associated to all other layers.
-As before, $\cN_{000}$ will denote the ideal generated by non-local relations in the 000-resolution.
+\begin{proof}[Proof of Lemma~\ref{reid3splitting111}] Let $\mathcal{L}^{123}_{111}$ denote the ideal generated by local relations associated to layers $s_1$, $s_2$, and $s_3$, while $\mathcal{L}^\prime$ denotes the ideal generated by local relations associated to all other layers as before.
+Let $\cN_{111}$ denote the ideal generated by non-local relations in the 111-resolution.
 So we begin with